Escobita/selenium/selenium-core/selenium-website/src/main/rst/05_selenium_rc.rst

 verifying your test results you need to process a "result set" returned from a database.

-Using the same `Google search example`_ we used earlier, let's check the Selenium the search results.
+Using the same `Google search example`_ we used earlier, let's check the Selenium search results.
 This test could use the Selenese:

 =================  ===========================  =============
 open               /